-***Sanford True and Sanford Employees must get a referral from their Primary Care Provider prior to scheduling an appointment with us.
+***Sanford True can be accepted however you must get a referral from your Primary Care Provider prior to scheduling an appointment with us.

 While we do not participate with all health care providers, many insurance companies offer “out of network” mental health benefits.
 Most insurance plans with out-of-network benefits will reimburse you 60-90% of our fee when you submit a claim.
 Please note that we make no guarantees about the level of reimbursement from your insurance company.

 Please check with your insurance company prior to the first session to determine if seeing a Licensed Independent Clinical Social Worker qualifies for reimbursement.
 We can provide receipts (Superbills) that will assist with the reimbursement process.

 - Does my health insurance plan include mental health benefits?

 - Do I have a deductible?
 If so, what is it and have I met it yet?

 - Does my plan limit how many sessions per calendar year I can have?
 If so, what is the limit?

 - Do I need written approval from my primary care physician in order for services to be covered?